jeudine/samcomp/README.md

 Options:
     -h, --help          print this help menu
-    -o NAME             generate gain, loss and diff files and output them with the prefix NAME
-    -d FLOAT            a location in the tested file is considered to be similar to the one in the target file if the distance between both locations is less than FLOAT fraction of
+    -o NAME             generate gain, loss and diff files with the name of the reads and output them with the prefix NAME -d FLOAT            a location in the tested file is considered to be similar to the one in the target file if the distance between both locations is less than FLOAT fraction of